sahiga/developer.box.com/guides/api-calls/ensure-consistency.md

 ---
 # Ensure Consistency

-A few of the Box APIs support special headers to ensure consistency between your application and Box.
+A few of the Box APIs support headers to control consistency between your application and Box.

 ## Etag, If-Match, and If-None-Match

 Many of the file system items (files or folders) that can be requested via the API return an `etag` value for the item.

 For example, a file resource returns an `etag` in the JSON response.